Abdul-Malik Abu: Professional career

 In September 2018, Abu signed for Vrijednosnice Osijek of the Croatian League and Alpe Adria Cup.

 In August 2019, Abu signed for Sporting CP, a team of the Portuguese League.
 He averaged 13 points and 7 rebounds per game.

 On October 1, 2020, Abu signed with Lokman Hekim Fethiye Belediyespor of the Turkish Basketbol Süper Ligi.

-He began the 2021-22 season with the Changwon LG Sakers of the Korean Basketball League, averaging 5.1 points and 3.1 rebounds per game.
+He began the 2021–22 season with the Changwon LG Sakers of the Korean Basketball League, averaging 5.1 points and 3.1 rebounds per game.
 On February 16, 2022, Abu signed with s.Oliver Wuerzburg of the Basketball Bundesliga.

 On July 3, 2022, he has signed with Hapoel Galil Elyon of the Israeli Premier League.

 On August 2, 2024, he signed with Twarde Pierniki Toruń of the Polish Basketball League (PLK).

+On January 6, 2026, he signed with Kipaş İstaklal Basketbol of the Türkiye Basketbol Ligi (TBL).

 Personal life

 Abu is a devout Muslim and prays multiple times a day.